 Baudry’s big-budget movie uses the prism of underwater acoustics to take viewers into the world of nuclear submarines.
 “What struck me when I started researching the subject was that the best tool for detecting sounds in submarines is not a machine but the human ear,” he said in an interview.
-“The ‘golden ear’ is the term for the person aboard a submarine who can identify and analyze sounds.
-There are just a handful of golden ears in France.
-They are trained at a school whose name is just fantastic — the CIRA, Centre d’Interprétation et de Reconnaissance Acoustique.
+“The oreille d’or [golden ear] is the French term for the person aboard a submarine who can identify and analyze sounds.
+There are just a handful of oreilles d’or in France.
+They are trained at a school whose name is just fantastic – the CIRA, Centre d’Interprétation et de Reconnaissance Acoustique.
 Few people know about the school, and its activities are top secret.”

-The movie’s lead, Chanteraide (played by François Civil), is a golden ear tasked with decrypting underwater sounds and recognizing the noises made by propellers, the engines of military vessels, and “the wolf’s call,” the name given to enemy sonars.
+The movie’s lead, Chanteraide (played by François Civil), is an oreille d’or tasked with decrypting underwater sounds and recognizing the noises made by propellers, the engines of military vessels, and “the wolf’s call,” the nickname given to enemy sonars.
 While thought to be infallible, Chanteraide makes a mistake that endangers the lives of his crew and sets off a chain of events against the backdrop of nuclear dissuasion.

 Work on sound effects – essential to the film – was carried out at the sound design studio at George Lucas’s Skywalker Ranch near San Francisco.
 American electro duo Tomandandy composed the soundtrack, creating a nerve-wracking atmosphere that goes perfectly with what Baudry calls “a Greek tragedy 1,600 feet under the sea.”
 The pace never falters and the movie is driven by a cast of French favorites, including the recently discovered François Civil, as well as Omar Sy, Reda Kateb, and Mathieu Kassovitz.

 Article published in the September 2019 issue of France-Amérique.
 Subscribe to the magazine.